 A reduced tax rate would also provide the greatest average tax reduction to large, multistate entities with significant overseas operations.
 The Department of Revenue Administration’s published data do not reveal where entities filing BPT are headquartered, so any entity may be based in another state, or another country, and only have tax liability in New Hampshire due to a combination of sales, property, or personnel in New Hampshire.
 The New Hampshire Department of Revenue Administration does not definitively determine where a company is “based” with the information provided in a tax return, including the type of entity or combined entity used in the business tax filing.

-One group of filers, called “Water’s Edge” filers, are typically large multi-national entities with significant overseas operations across a combination of businesses required to file as one entity.
-These multi-national combined entities accounted for 5.7 percent of all BPT filers in 2019, but paid 60.2 percent of all revenue collected.
+One group of filers, called “Water’s Edge” filers, includes multi-part businesses, such as filers with significant overseas operations, that are required to file as one business entity.
+These combined entities accounted for 5.7 percent of all BPT filers in 2019, but paid 60.2 percent of all revenue collected.
 With a rate 0.1 percent lower in 2019, Water’s Edge filers would have seen the largest average tax reduction of any group, at $903.90 per filer.
 Entities filing as Partnerships would have seen an average tax reduction of $80.67, while businesses filing as Corporations would have had an average tax reduction of $45.75.
 Proprietors, which were the largest group and accounted for 40.4 percent of filers, would have seen an average tax reduction of $7.58.

 Past New Hampshire business tax reductions do not appear to have spurred significant new economic growth, including economic growth substantial enough to offset the revenue lost due to tax rate reductions.
 NHFPI analysis conducted in 2019 examining prior State business tax reductions found no evidence that those policy changes generated sufficient economic growth to generate revenue increases, and little evidence these rate changes impacted economic and job growth overall.
 Exogenous factors, including historically high national corporate profits, appear to be driving the current rise in BPT revenues, and will likely behave largely independently of policy decisions in New Hampshire.
 Analysis from the Urban Institute showed New England states overall saw a 36.5 percent increase in corporate tax revenue from the third quarter of 2020 to the same quarter in 2021.
 New Hampshire’s corporate tax revenues increased as well, but at 26.4 percent, growth in New Hampshire lagged the overall change in New England across those two specific periods.